kekyo/chibicc-cil-toolchain/README.md

 * chibias will combine multiple source code in command line pointed into one assembly.
 * Reference assembly paths evaluates last-to-first order, same as `ld` looking up.
   This feature applies to duplicated symbols (function/global variables).
+* The default target framework moniker (`net6.0` in the above example) depends on the operating environment of chibias.
+* Specifying a target framework moniker only assumes a variation of the core library.
+  And it does NOT automatically detect the `mscorlib.dll` or `System.Private.CoreLib.dll` assembly files (see below).

 ----

 ## Hello world